ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/framework-data-flow/index.md

 ![Data Flow](resources/vuex.png)

-A full Vuex working example can be find in our [ag-Grid Vuex](https://github.com/seanlandsman/ag-grid-vue-vuex) repo.
+A full Vuex working example can be find in our [AG Grid Vuex](https://github.com/seanlandsman/ag-grid-vue-vuex) repo.